 Zandvoort is a charming seaside town just outside of Amsterdam.
 With its long and expansive beach, rich history, and picturesque views of the North Sea, Zandvoort is a delightful place to visit if you’re looking for a getaway or day trip from Amsterdam.

-The good news is that you can have it all, even if your idea of Amsterdam includes nothing to do with the beach!
+The good news is that you can have it all, even if your idea of Amsterdam has nothing to do with the beach!
 You may enjoy all of Holland’s cultural riches while enjoying a day trip to Zandvoort Beach (or Zandvoort aan Zee) from Amsterdam Central Station in under 30 minutes.

 Prepare your trip carefully so you don’t miss out on any interesting things to see and do while visiting Zandvoort.